CodeYourFuture/syllabus-archive/react/week-19/lesson.md

 ## Rendering with React

-Remember how annoying it was to manage the DOM yourself in [week 8](https://codeyourfuture.github.io/syllabus-master/js-core-2/week-08/lesson.html)?
-The "vanilla" JavaScript apis for updating the DOM are quite long and difficult to remember.
+Remember how annoying it was to manage the DOM yourself in [our previous lesson](https://codeyourfuture.github.io/syllabus-master/js-core-2/week-08/lesson.html)?
+The "vanilla" JavaScript APIs for updating the DOM are quite long and difficult to remember.
 React makes this easier by manipulating each DOM element itself, instead of you doing it manually.
 You give React a "description" of the DOM that you want and it will update the DOM for you.
-React "abstracts" away the management of the DOM.
+React *abstracts* away the management of the DOM.

 Let's take a look at an example.
 We are going to walk through how to render a `<div>` with the text "Hello World" within it.